jnickelsen/jnickelsen.github.io/aboutme.md

  - but I've also driven movie stars to sets, performed silver service at luxury lodges, and been a tour guide operator at a prawn farm!
  - I'm a Mac, Windows & Linux girl
  - My favourite Studio Ghibli movie is "Whisper of the Heart"
  - I like to write in silence, but otherwise I'm usually listening to something like [this playlist](https://open.spotify.com/playlist/3qrbsxrxwnWEF5qIGyC5XL?si=CWgK6FrEQ_GEKMXoluVnsQ).
+(Though please ignore the rest of my playlists; they've been polluted by an 8-year-old!)